TykTechnologies/tyk-demo/README.md

 ## Step 1: Install dependencies

+### Docker

+Docker is required.
+Follow the [Docker installation guide](https://docs.docker.com/get-docker/) for your platform.

+Docker Compose is required.
+If you're installing on Mac or Windows, then Docker Compose is already included as part of the base Docker install, so you don't need to do anything else.
+For Linux, follow the [Docker Compose installation guide](https://docs.docker.com/compose/install/).

 ### JQ

 The bootstrap script uses JQ for extracting data from JSON object, it can be installed as follows.